- 1 tablespoon extra-virgin olive oil

 - 8 ounces low-fat ricotta cheese

-- 2 cups reduced-fat/part-skim shredded mozzarella
+- 2 cups reduced-fat shredded mozzarella (part-skim on the label)

 - Imported Parmesan cheese, grated

 TODAY guest Joann Rosetti is proud of her Italian heritage and loves to cook for her whole family.
 One of her favorite foods is a classic lasagna that contains multiple calorie-dense (and delicious) ingredients, like meat sauce, cheese and lasagna pasta noodles.